Lewisburg, Pennsylvania

 Lewisburg is a borough in Union County, Pennsylvania, United States, 30 mi south by southeast of Williamsport and 60 mi north of Harrisburg.
-In the past, it was the commercial center for a fertile grain and general farming region.
 The population was 5,158 as of the 2020 census.
 It is the county seat of Union County.
-Located in central Pennsylvania's Susquehanna River Valley, on the West Branch Susquehanna River, Lewisburg is northwest of Sunbury.
-It is home to Bucknell University and is near the Lewisburg Federal Penitentiary.
-Its 19th-century downtown is on the National Register of Historic Places.
-Lewisburg is the principal city of the Lewisburg, PA Micropolitan Statistical Area, and is also part of the larger Bloomsburg-Berwick-Sunbury, PA Combined Statistical Area.
+Located in central Pennsylvania's Susquehanna Valley, on the West Branch Susquehanna River, it is home to Bucknell University.
+Its 19th-century downtown, centered around Market Street, is listed on the National Register of Historic Places.
+Lewisburg is the principal city of the Lewisburg Micropolitan Statistical Area, and is also part of the larger Bloomsburg–Berwick–Sunbury Combined Statistical Area.